oottppxx/enigma2/zgemmah7/README.txt

 Zgemma H7 BOX RECOVERY WITHOUT ERASING ALL

 These are some short notes on being able to boot a Zgemma H7 box when there is an issue with the current slot image, and without having to flash a recovery image that overwrites all 4 slots.

+The below was tested with OpenATV versions 6.2, 6.3, and 6.4.
+No real reason not to work with other versions/distros, even if they don't support multiboot (except for the recovery partition, of couse, as one can always go back to it via the TFTP netboot).
+Care should be taken to always flash into a slot, of course, otherwise if installed from USB it might overwrite the emmcflash0.boot partition and the recovery mechanism itself.

+One thing to note: while OpenATV 6.2 multiboot image selector displays the correct versions installed in each slot, on OpenATV 6.3 and 6.4 the parsing seems to have changed, and the version of the recovery partition shows up as being installed on all slots (which isn't true, and if you boot to a slot from the slot itself, it will boot the correct version of whatever is installed).

 RECOVERY PREREQUISITES/PREPARATION
 - a working DHCP server.
 Your home LAN router will do fine.
 One can also